Monday, May 06, 2019

 becomes a heart-

-opening mystery.
+breaking mystery.

 Like when, years

-later, I catch those
+later, I catch these

 words again, they